kose-bioinfo/biscotti/README.md

 **Cluster Sequences**

 Cluster your FASTA sequences using **CD-HIT**.
-For highly conserved proteins, use ~90% identity cutoff:
+For highly conserved proteins, use a > identity cutoff: e.g.
 ```
 cd-hit -i RSV_A.fasta -o clustered_RSVA90.fasta -c 0.90 -n 5 -d 0
 ```